ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_3.md

 So, lets sum this up, and why this is relevant for us right now.

-Tests are important, because it helps us break the problems down into the smallest bits possible.
+Tests are *very* important, because it helps us break the problems down into the smallest bits possible.

-In the future, if we need to upgrade something, or re-write something, we have a safety net of your tests.
+In the future, if we need to upgrade something, or re-write something, we have a safety net of your tests - just recently, I had a dozen applications that I needed to upgrade immediately - there was a large security problem with them.
+It took me about 4 hours to do all 12 applications, because I had tests.

+So now, lets write some more tests.

+Right now, we've got *a single test* that tests that without a body or a title the article is invalid.

-  test "that with a body and title it is valid" do
+Now, lets write one so that with a body and a title, it is *valid*.

-    article = Article.new(:title => "This is a title", :body => "This is a body") assert article.save
+      test "that with a body and title it is valid" do article = Article.new(:title => "This is a title", :body => "This is a body") assert article.save
       end

+Add the above test (remember, type it in, don't copy and paste!) *below* the second test and *above* the last end.

+Now re-run your tests with

+`rake test`

-  test "that without a body and with a title it is valid" do
-    article = Article.new(:title => "This is a title", :body => "")
+      test "that without a body and with a title it is valid" do article = Article.new(:title => "This is a title", :body => "") assert !article.save
-    assert !article.save
       end

-  test "that without a title and with a body it is valid" do
-    article = Article.new(:title => "", :body => "This is a body")
+      test "that without a title and with a body it is valid" do article = Article.new(:title => "", :body => "This is a body") assert !article.save
-    assert !article.save
       end
     end